Dave Aronberg: Palm Beach County State Attorney

 In January 2012, Aronberg announced his candidacy for Palm Beach County State Attorney.
 Aronberg won the office with 58% of the vote in the November 6, 2012 election and was re-elected without opposition on May 6, 2016.

-As State Attorney, Aronberg leads a team of 120 prosecutors and 220 professional staff in five offices throughout Palm Beach County.
+As State Attorney, Aronberg lead a team of 120 prosecutors and 220 professional staff in five offices throughout Palm Beach County.

 In 2016, Aronberg was elected as an officer of the National District Attorneys Association (NDAA) and subsequently re-elected in 2017.
 He led an NDAA working group that published a national report to advise prosecutors and legislators of best practices in addressing the opioid epidemic.
 In November 2016, Aronberg traveled to Guantanamo Bay Naval Base as a representative of the NDAA to observe the prosecution of accused Al-Qaida terrorist Abdul al Hadi al Iraqi.
 In 2016, Florida Bar President Bill Schifino appointed Aronberg to the Florida Bar Board of Governors to represent government lawyers throughout the State.
 Aronberg was reappointed to two more terms by Florida Bar Presidents Michael Higer and Michelle Suskauer, respectively.

-Task Forces
+Task forces

 In early 2016, Aronberg launched a task force to protect seniors from scams.